 Lowering the anchor

-Lower the anchor (do not throw it) to the bottom, and pay out cable as the boat moves astern with the wind.
+- Lower the anchor (do not throw it) to the bottom and let out cable as the boat moves backwards with the wind.

-When the rope/cable is fully out, secure the cable and give the engine a short burst in reverse to ensure that the anchor has bedded in.
+- When the rope/cable is fully out, secure the cable and give the engine a short burst in reverse to ensure that the anchor has dug in.

-The absolute minimum is 3 times the depth of water, and 5 or 7 is better.
-Strong current or wind or a choppy sea puts more load on the cable and makes a bigger scope more desirable.
+Strong current or wind or a choppy sea puts more load on the cable and required a bigger scope.

 Monitoring the anchor

 If you notice that you are drifting off the bearing: